 This preparation period is common across cultures.
-In Ayurvedic medicine, couples who would like to conceive also go through a ninety-day waiting period at which time they go through a detoxification regimen called panchakarma.
+In Ayurvedic medicine (affiliate link), couples who would like to conceive also go through a ninety-day waiting period at which time they go through a detoxification regimen called panchakarma.
 While I’m very much on the fence about putting people through a detoxification regimen without addressing underlying deficiencies, I understand the need for a waiting period – it’s physiology.

 The Ninety Day Journey

 Ovaries contain up to two million undeveloped eggs on the day a person is born.
 Two.
 Million.
 By the time that person is a teen, those eggs have self-selected down to about 250,000 potential viable eggs.
 The process of an egg being selected for ovulation still isn’t 100% clear but scientists believe that once an egg is selected in undergoes a process called polarization and it’s this process that is what makes the first ninety-day wait so important.

 This process takes into account your diet, your stress levels, your environment, your presentation of long term health issues – everything – into the organization of that egg.
 The egg’s organization is what will determine it’s overall health, ability to join with a sperm, ability to implant, and ability to sustain implantation for up to 40 weeks.
 In fact, polarization can impact the overall health of a baby born of that egg.